STRENGTH TRAINING: WOMEN’S SECRET SAUCE TO LOOKING, FEELING GREAT

 Improving bone density and building strong muscle mass go hand in hand, especially for women as they age.
 When you go through menopause and your estrogen levels decrease, your bone density is going to drop.
 And, since women don’t have as much muscle mass as men to start out with, bone density declines earlier in women than men as muscle size and strength decreases.

-“Strength training is a must for women who want to increase or maintain muscle mass, as well as bone density,” advises Amy Elder, personal trainer and manager of the Dana Point studio.
+“Strength training is a must for women who want to increase or maintain muscle mass, as well as bone density,” advises Vanessa Ocasio, personal trainer and studio owner at Fitness Together Auburn.
 “Women shouldn’t shy away from it, but rather make it a core component of their weekly exercise routine.”

-“As we get older, if we aren’t doing weight-bearing exercises that put a load on our bodies to make it work, then our bone density is going to decrease,” warns Peters.
+“As we get older, if we aren’t doing weight-bearing exercises that put a load on our bodies to make it work, then our bone density is going to decrease,” warns Adams.
 “Genetics and nutrition play into osteoporosis, too.
-But if you can do one thing to keep your bone health up, it's strength training.”
+But if you can do one thing to keep your bone health up, it should be strength training.”

 Get a Handle on Your Hormones